SunshroomChan/Duels-PM4/README.md

 # Duels-PM4
 A plugin simplify 1v1 mode for Pocketmine-MP!
-# WARNING!
+# Changelog
-This plugin is still in development due to original is API3 by ZAlpha<br>
+This plugin now is in use production<br>
-It will take a while to fully support for PM4!
+Now fully supported to PM4!<br>
+# Missing
++ When waiting for player, it doesn't show the Scoreboard
+# Todos
++ Making GUI kit<br>
++ Firework win event<br>
++ Change EconomyAPI to BetterEconomy due to Poggit no longer support it
 # Pull request!
 If you want to support this project, you can update the code to api4<br>
 And make pull request for update code.